- What is Google Sheets edit history?

 - How to delete the version history in Google Sheets?

-- How to monitor and review Google Sheets edits?
+- How to monitor, review, and approve Google Sheets edits?

 If you use Google Sheets for daily data storage and analysis, then you may need to go back to recover information every once in a while.
 This becomes even more crucial if you use it for online collaboration.